 Self Guided Learning: On-line Video Courses

 Our self lead on-line video courses are presented by Walt Brown, the creator of the OCM, and co-founder of OCog.
-Each video is accompanied by worksheets and handouts your can open or download.
+Each video is accompanied by worksheets and handouts you can open or download.
 You can see the course outline here.

 Group Live Workshops you can attend in person or virtually.

-Once they have dipped their toes in the water via the self guided learn programs, we find folks like to gather to share their insights and advances with others who are students of the game.
+Once people have dipped their toes in the water via the self guided learn programs, we find folks like to gather to share their insights and advances with others who are students of the game.

 Team Facilitations and Coaching: Live and live virtual.